XanClic/krunner-mpd/README.md

 - `anything by` gives you a random song by some artist, `anything on` gives you a random song from a random album

+Oh, and by the way, even if you’re not on an English system, the commands are still the same.
+That’s because I personally always hate guessing whatever the translator has come up with now (whereas the English terms are usually rather consistent), and secondly because “queue X” in German would be “hänge X an” – and I’d get crazy both as a developer and a user if I had to either use infix notation or come up with a hack to get around it (like “Anhängen von X”).

 Installation
 ============